italrr/cr/docs/Lore.md

 - James Loukart

-James was originally a software engineer born in a wealthy family in Wayland that was disowned by his father.
-James became a black hat hacker, and the joined Nefastus.
+James was originally a systems programmer born in a wealthy family in Wayland that was disowned by his father.
+James became a black hat hacker, and then joined Nefastus.
 He became a recurrent player of the Genus Race.

 - Livio Jemeran